"...We found the colonel in a sad predicament indeed. He had one wagon fast in a mud hole

 History of the Cottonwood Crossing Chapter

-The organizational meeting of the Cottonwood Crossing Chapter was held January 3, 1994, in Canton, Kansas.
+The Cottonwood Crossing Chapter was designated by Santa Fe Trail Assocation in June of 1994.
+The first organizational meeting of the chapter was held January 3, 1994, in Canton, Kansas.
 Election of Officers occurred March 8 and ratification of the Chapter’s constitution and By-Laws occurred May 10th, 1994.
 The first Chapter meeting was October 4, 1994 with a pot-luck picnic at the Youk Ruts, west of Durham, Kansas.

 Location and Directions